-Even though there are several benefits, there are several myths that surround the usage of AAC.
+Even though there are several benefits, there are several myths that surround the usage of Augmentative and Alternative Communication.
 Following, are several myths that need to be eliminated.
 We can do this by creating awareness on the facts.

 AAC may hinder my child from developing expressive language & can worsen their speech delay: FALSE